JuliaGPU/GPUArrays.jl/README.md

 # Scope

-Current backends: OpenCL, CUDA, Julia Threaded

-Implemented for all backends:
+Interface offered for all backends:

 ```Julia
 map(f, ::GPUArray...)